Urban forestry: Shanghai

-A 99 km long and 100 m wide forest belt surrounding the city was completed in 2003.
+A 99 km long and 100 m wide forest belt surrounding the city of Shanghai was completed in 2003.
 The heat island issue has been significantly reduced.

 Another pilot project by Shanghai Municipal Agricultural Commission aims to convert 35% of the total area of Shanghai to urban forest.
 A forest network of two rings, eight lines, five zones, multi-corridors, multi-grids, and one chain was introduced in the project, which means planting two ring-shaped forests, an inner ring 500 m wide by 97 km in length surrounding the central district, and an outer ring 180 km long in suburban land, eight longitudinal forest belts 1000 m wide along expressways and major rivers, five large forest parks about 30 km2 each in area scattered in the suburbs, multiple green corridors 25 to 500 m, grids of forests along the seashore and in industrial areas, and one chain linking various habitats.